 On tape, Hannah explains that there are thirteen reasons why she decided to end her life.
 Clay is one of them.
 If he listens, he’ll find out how he made the list.

 Clay spends the night crisscrossing his town with Hannah as his guide.
-He becomes a firsthand witness to Hannah’s pain, and as he follows Hannah’s recorded words throughout this town, what he discovers will change his life forever.
+He becomes a firsthand witness to Hannah’s pain.
+As he follows Hannah’s recorded words throughout this town, what he discovers will change his life forever.

-The thing is Clay never did anything to hurt Hannah but he never did anything to help her either.
+The thing is, Clay never did anything to hurt Hannah, but he never did anything to help her either.
 He just stood on the sidelines and watched it happen.
-A lot of people could have help her but no one knew what she was really going through until it was too late.
+A lot of people could have helped her, but no one knew what she was really going through until it was too late.

 The tapes, by the way, are genius.
-Some might say it’s cowardly to say what happened to you after you’re dead but I think it was cool in a way.
-Getting a tape recording from a dead person is creepy enough but being called out for being the reason why they’re dead is mind blowing.
+Some might say it’s cowardly to say what happened to you after you’re dead, but I think it was brilliant.
+Getting a tape recording from a deceased person is creepy enough but being called out for being the reason why they’re dead is mind-blowing.
 I see it as Hannah’s way of sticking it to the people that took advantage of her.
-You might think the tapes were a sick joke but some of those people should know what they did to her, to scare them into never doing it again.
-I can honestly say that at least of five of those people deserved to suffer.
+You might think the tapes were a sick joke, but some of those people should know what they did to her.
+To scare them into never doing it again.
+I can honestly say that at least five of those people deserved to suffer.

-Even though actually reading the book is awesome I recommend listening to this book on audio.
-Being able to hear how eerily calm her voice is while she tells her story makes it so much better.
+Even though reading the book is great, I recommend listening to this book on audio.
+Hearing how eerily calm Hannah’s voice is while she tells her story makes it so much better.

 I don’t think I really absorbed what was going on the first time I read this book.
-Then again, I haven’t read this book in a while, plus it’s kind of depressing and I’d rather read more uplifting books.
-I used to read a lot of disturbing books in high school but then I got over that.
+Then again, I haven’t read this book in a while, plus it’s kind of depressing, and I’d rather read more uplifting books.
+I used to read a lot of disturbing books in high school, but then I got over that.
 I don’t really want to write posts about those books because I want to keep this blog on the positive side.
-The reason why I’m writing about this book at all is that Netflix has made a TV series based on the book.
-There’s even a soundtrack available on iTunes, 13 songs of course.
+But I learned Netflix was making a TV series based on the book, so I decided to write a review.
+There’s even a soundtrack available on iTunes, 13 songs, of course.

 The Netflix series goes into more depth about what happened after Hannah’s death and how it affected everyone, not just Clay.
-The most heart-breaking part was how Hannah’s mother tries to find out what drove her daughter to suicide.
+The most heart-breaking part was how Hannah’s mother tried to find out what drove her daughter to suicide.
 Each episode is almost an hour long and features a different side of a cassette tape.
-I thought I would only be able to watch one episode at a time but as depressing as this story is, it’s also addicting.
+I thought I would only be able to watch one episode at a time, but as depressing as this story is, it is also addicting.

-As depressing as this story is, I think young adults should read this book because they need to know that something like this could be happening around you and you might not even know it.
-Or you do know and you acted too late.
+As depressing as this story is, I think young adults should read this book because they need to know that something like this could be happening around them, and you might not even know it.
+Or you do know, and you acted too late.